 Fresh Tortillas

-Inspectors have visited Fresh Tortillas four times, with records going back to 2022.
-On Jul 21, 2025, the health department conducted the most recent visit.
-When a facility lands in medium risk territory, it usually means a mixed inspection result.
+Inspectors have visited Fresh Tortillas five times, with records going back to 2022.
+On May 4, 2026, the health department conducted the most recent visit.
+Diners can read the low risk label as a sign that recent inspections have gone well.

-Performance has remained roughly level over recent inspections, averaging near three violations each time.
+Performance has remained roughly level over recent inspections, averaging near two violations each time.

-The most common issue across all inspections has been “food, supplies, or equipment not protected from potential source”, showing up two times.
+The most common issue across all inspections has been “food, supplies, or equipment not protected from potential source”, showing up three times.

 View 2 violations